OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-07.md

 ## Micah 7:6

-> For son disavows father,
+> To set a son against his father,
-> Daughter rises up against her mother,
+> a daughter against her mother,
-> Daughter-in-law against her mother-in-law;
+> and daughter-in-law against her mother-in-law;
 > A person’s enemies are the people of his own household.

 ## Micah 7:7